avaamo/Node.js/readme.md

 To implement a custom bots, you need to have [Avaamo Premium] account.

-Once you are familiar with Avaamo Premium Dashboard, create a bot from the dashboard and grab the bot-uuid and access-token.
+Once you are familiar with Avaamo Premium Dashboard, [create a bot from the dashboard and grab the bot-uuid and access-token by following the steps mentioned in the wiki].

 This repository will help you to implement a custom bot with samples written in JavaScript.